Nintendo Switch Black Friday Deals: Where to Buy an OLED

-Nintendo Switch Black Friday Deals: Where to Buy an OLED and Save on Bundles
+Nintendo Switch Black Friday Deals: Where to Buy an OLED, Games, and Save on Bundles

 First, the good news for Nintendo fans out there: Nintendo's official Black Friday sales have landed.
 Whether you're looking for a Nintendo Switch or a game to play on your console, there are deals out there from Best Buy, HSN and QVC.

 And now, the bad news: The latest version of the Nintendo Switch, the Nintendo Switch OLED Model, has already sold out at virtually every major retailer.
-But we were able to track down the new Nintendo console online, available in some of the best bundles you can buy right now.
+But we were able to track down the new Nintendo console online for Cyber Week, available in some of the best bundles you can buy right now.

 The main upgrade in the Nintendo Switch OLED is screen quality and screen size: It's a 7-inch console, as compared to the older Switch's 6.2-inch screen size.
 It also comes with a wider kickstand, better speakers and twice the internal storage, or 64GB.
 It also comes with a new style of dock, with a built-in wired LAN port.